JamesC01/ZombieGardenTD/readme.txt

 the plant just seems like an extra step, so I put all of the cooldown values in an array, and used the PlantType enums to index into it.
 I got this idea from seeing some code Casey Muratori wrote, where he used a lookup table for something.
 I'm not sure if it's the right thing to do in this case, but it felt right.

+13/02/2024

+Spent 1 hour 32 minutes this session.
+I made the sunflower sprite, made lots of small tweaks, and also implemented zombies (currently using a ripped plants vs zombies sprite).
+They spawn from the right side of the screen, and can be damaged from projectiles, and when they run into a plant, they stop moving and start damaging it.
+It all works so far!
+Still no sound effects yet, but I had a good time implementing zombies.